 This is an observational study.
-Participants with chronic kidney disease will receive a 14-day standardized diet, containing a fixed amount of sodium (157 mmol/day = 3600 mg/day) and potassium (85 mmol/day = 3300 mg/day).
+Healthy participants will receive a 14-day standardized diet, containing a fixed amount of sodium (157 mmol/day = 3600 mg/day) and potassium (85 mmol/day = 3300 mg/day).
 During the study all urine will be collected.